"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 Most of the female characters on Deadwood are at least slightly crumpled around the edges — rather understandably, since the show's set in a frontier mining camp where about 98% of the women in town are prostitutes.
 Special mention has to go, though, to Joanie Stubbs — suicidal, lesbian incest survivor/brothel madam whose first tentative attempt at independence ends up with three people dead after her business partner sells her out — and Calamity Jane, a self-destructive, alcoholic fuckup who's an outcast in a town made up almost entirely of self-destructive alcoholic fuckups.
 (Incidentally, the two wind up together.)

-Kira Nerys of Star Trek: Deep Space Nine, who grew up under the Cardassian Occupation, witnessed her entire family killed, and learned that her mother was the (willing) lover of the arch Big Bad in order to keep her family alive and relatively safe.
+Kira Nerys grew up under the Cardassian Occupation, witnessed her entire family killed, and learned that her mother was the (willing) lover of the arch Big Bad in order to keep her family alive and relatively safe.
 And that's not counting all the crap that happens to her during the series.
 It's been mentioned elsewhere that while O'Brien had the annual "O'Brien Must Suffer" episode, the writers didn't need a "Kira Must Suffer" Running Gag because something horrible happens to her roughly every other week.

-No pity for Worf?
-First, his family gets killed.
-He has to live amongst humans, who can't understand him.
+Worf's family was killed when he was a kid and had to live amongst humans, who can't understand him.
 Then, he kills a boy, since he underestimated his strengh.
 He vows never to lose controll again.
 Then, his family gets dishonoured.
 His first love and the mother of his son gets murdered.
 He regains his family-honour just to lose it again.
 His brother gets suicidal, so they have to erase his memory for good and he loses the last of his family.
 His son hates him, and his wife and great love gets murdered.
 Poor guy can't get a break

 By the end of Season 5, Sam was in a worse condition even though he seemed to be hiding it better than Dean.
 On top of everything above, the only hope to get rid of Lucifer and prevent the Apocalypse turned out to be for Sam to let Luciferposses him so he could condemn himself to an eternity in the fallen angel's cage with Luciferduring the season finale, and he had to guzzle gallons of demon blood to do it after resisting his addiction for almost the entire season.
 And not even Sam believed he was strong enough.

-Sue Ellen Ewing of Dallas counts; even if she hadn't married JR she probably would have ended up that way.
+Sue Ellen Ewing of Dallas; even if she hadn't married JR she probably would have ended up that way.
 But the cheating, drinking, and emotional abuse over the course of two insanely dysfunctional marriages seem to have done the trick.

 Abby Maitland of Primeval became this after spending a year stuck in the Cretaceous.
 At some point there, she hit the Despair Event Horizon and gave up any hope of returning home.
 While she was wrong, she retained her new, tougher, colder attitude.
 The only person she opens up to much anymore is her boyfriend, Connor, who was with her in the Cretaceous.

-Marguerite from Sir Arthur Conan Doyle's The Lost World qualifies.
-Despite the fact that she grew up basically alone because her adoptive parents did not seem to want her, her guilt over the death of her best and only friend before she came to the Plateau, her involvement in the war and her dealings with more than shadowy business contacts, she also has never seen her own birth certificate and sports abilities (like being able to read and speak any language no matter how old it is) that she doesn't understand and seem to frighten her.
+Sir Arthur Conan Doyle's The Lost World.
+Despite the fact that Marguerite grew up alone because her adoptive parents did not seem to want her, her guilt over the death of her best and only friend before she came to the Plateau, her involvement in the war and her dealings with more than shadowy business contacts, she also has never seen her own birth certificate and sports abilities (like being able to read and speak any language no matter how old it is) that she doesn't understand and seem to frighten her.

-Starting in season 4, Grace van Pelt from The Mentalist has taken a cynical turn following having to kill her fiance, The Mole for Red John, in self-defense.
+Starting in season 4, Grace van Pelt has taken a cynical turn following having to kill her fiance, The Mole for Red John, in self-defense.

-Teresa Lisbon is also this, what with losing her mother in a car accident and having to raise her brothers after their abusive and alcoholic father killed himself.
+Teresa Lisbon loses her mother in a car accident and has to raise her brothers after their abusive and alcoholic father killed himself.
 She also has major trust issues.

 Cersei from Game of Thrones might be a sociopath, but she's so broken that a lot of viewers are willing to forgive or excuse her actions.
 First she was trapped in a loveless marriage with an implicitly abusive man who would always hate her for her family affiliations, she grew up without a mother and with a controlling and manipulative father, and lost all control over her terrifying son years ago.
 She's not exactly hypercompetent, and a lot of her problems are her own fault, but she just radiates damage and pain, and exhibits the emotional detachment and cynicism typically associated with this trait.

 Two thirds of the cast of Arrow, it seems like.
 Oliver got broken on the island, and Thea didn't fare too well in his absence.
-Digg's dealing with his own past (including a murdered brother), and the Huntress had a murdered fiance.
+The fact that Oliver cheated on her with her sister meant that Laurel was quite bitter, especially at first and it would seem that Tommy's death has had an affect as well.
+Dig's dealing with his own past (including a murdered brother), and the Huntress had a murdered fiance.

 Take all of the mixtapes and albums of Lupe Fiasco and listen to them in order.
 If you notice the gradual change into darker, cynical and politically charged lyrics and stories, then congratulations, you've seen what a combination of social issues, executive meddling, and personal loss can do a person.